gama79530/DesignPattern/3_DecoratorPattern/README.md

 1. Classes should be open for extension, but closed for modification.

 ## Summary
-1. Have base objects and a lot of optional plug-in objects.
+1. The desired object is consisted by a base objects and uncertain number of plug-in objects.